-Why is my fertility clinic delaying/cancelling treatments if I don’t have COVID-19?
-How much longer will things be delayed?
+Are fertility clinics delaying/cancelling treatments if I don’t have COVID-19?

 To slow the spread of COVID-19 and reserve the medical system’s limited resources for the most critical situations, the American Society for Reproductive Medicine (ASRM) recommended in March 2020 that all fertility treatments that weren’t “essential” be postponed.
 Since then, most services have resumed in most locations.
 You may be asked to go to your appointments alone, in addition to wearing a mask and reporting symptoms or temperature before your visit.

 Every month ASRM provides new guidance to fertility clinics to help them decide whether they are ready to resume some or all fertility treatments, based on their local situation and resources.
 Updates are posted for the public here when they become available.
 Stay in touch with your clinic for the latest information.